-Dr. Walsh says the lesson is that intimacy is key.
-“Relationships ebb and flow, so sex isn’t the be all, end all,” she says.
+Walsh says the lesson is that intimacy is key.
+“Relationships ebb and flow, so sex isn’t the be-all and end-all,” she says.
 Close couples value intimacy, whether that’s having sex once a week, or just kissing and hugging.
 “Sex shouldn’t always be the end goal!”

 Try this: Looking to cozy up with your significant other more often?
 Start with small steps, like hugging your partner for 20 seconds every day.
 “Research says that after 20 seconds, your body releases the feel-good hormone dopamine,” she explains.